kolkhis/tech-notes/perl/basics.md

 ```bash
 perl -pi -00
 ```
+This sets the IRS to the ASCII `NUL` character.
+This can be useful if you're processing files that are `NUL`-delimited (e.g., `find` with `-print0`).

 ## Variables
+See [variables](./variables.md) for more indepth explanations.

 Types of variables in perl are:

-- Scalar
-- Array
-- Hash
+- Scalar: A single values.
+- Array: A single-vector list of values.
+- Hash: An array of key/value pairs.

-Every variable type has its own namespace, along with some non-variable identifiers.
+Every variable **type** has its own namespace, along with some non-variable identifiers.

 Basically meaning, you can use the same name for a scalar variable and an array variable and they won't conflict.
 ```perl